TheRaphael0000/tahm-ken.ch/README.md

 # download latest datadragon files (can take a few minutes)
 python3 cache_datadragon.py

+# download latest challenge game only data (you must have your League of Legends client, more info here: https://riot-api-libraries.readthedocs.io/en/latest/lcu.html)
+python3 cache_lcu.py

 # download the latest precomputed caches file so you don't have to compute them yourself
 mkdir static/cache_compositions